 The entire medical school curriculum about weight loss was about as insightful as your latest issue of Cosmopolitan magazine.
 Eat less.
 Move more.
 Cut about 500 calories per day and you will lose about a pound of fat per week.

 If this were a new drug, for say, lung cancer, then doctors would immediately want to know – does it work?
 For weight loss, we learned about this calorie-cutting method, but nobody seems to ask out loud – does it work?
 We already knew that it did not.
 After all, everybody had already tried this weight loss method for the last 50 years and it worked for nobody.

 There were controlled trials of the calorie restriction method for weight loss.
-Every single study failed.
+Almost every single study failed.
 There were thousands of real-world patients who tried it.
 The success rate was about 1%.
 Doctors were trained to give weight loss advice that had an expected failure rate of 99%.
 What boggles the mind is why doctors don’t stop and think why they are giving advice that is expected to fail 99% of the time.
 The most unfair part is that when patients do return, unable to lose weight, the doctor then blames them for their failure.
 It’s so much easier to blame the patient than the find fault with the standard medical advice of cutting calories.